Easily unfold hundreds of shapes

 Where possible, error messages will let you know if a parameter is not valid for the shape being created.
 Several dimensioning modes are available and the result will be a pattern that can be printed or exported as a DXF for use in other CAD applications like AutoCAD®.

-How to unfold sheet metal using Plate ‘n’ Sheet
+How to create sheet metal drawings using Plate ‘n’ Sheet

-After selecting the shape you will see a diagram and parameters at the upper left.
-Enter the values that define the sheet metal shape.
+3. After selecting the shape, you will see a diagram and parameters displayed in the upper left corner of the screen.
+These parameters define the specific dimensions of the sheet metal part.
+Enter the values to define your desired shape or transition.

 • Over 50 developments and variations